Supply Chain Sustainability Management

 Categories Project Cooperative partner- Significant Suppliers Details Benefits & Impacts

-I Carbon Inventory Capacity Building Plan Significant suppliers (No carbon emissions inspection has been carried out)
+I Carbon Inventory Capacity Building Plan Tier-1 suppliers (No carbon emissions inspection has been carried out) Supported suppliers in building organizational carbon inventory capabilities through online practical training courses on greenhouse gas inventory and data verification, in collaboration with ezGreen.

 III SBTi initiative commits to promote Suppliers with high carbon inventory maturity